johanaarstein/dotlottie-player/README.md

 ### React.js / Next.js

-Easy peasy lemon squeezy – just import it and use it.
-If you've already imported it in a parent component, you don't need to import it again in the child.
+Easy peasy lemon squeezy, right?
+Just import it and use it.
+If you've already imported the library in a parent component, you don't need to import it again in the child.
 The component is SSR compatible, so you won't have any issues there – however, you may want to set reflective booleans to an empty string to suppress hydration warnings.

 ```javascript
 import '@johanaarstein/dotlottie-player'